Are you considering stepping into the mysterious unknown and making your own beef jerky?

 Is Homemade Beef Jerky Worth It?
 Is It Healthy?

-Plus, people with diabetes can safely munch on beef jerky and know they’re receiving the protein and potassium needed for their diets.
-And for anyone looking to lose weight, beef jerky is high in protein and low in fat, carbs and sugar.
-It’s truly the perfect snack that packs an energizing protein punch and won’t result in sugar crashes.
-Protein helps you feel full for longer, which means you won’t be tempted to reach for a cookie to get you through your busy days.
+People with diabetes can safely munch on homemade beef jerky and know they’re getting the protein and potassium their bodies need.
+And for anyone looking to lose weight, beef jerky is high in protein and often low in fat, carbs and sugar.
+(Again, the key lies in the ingredients.)

-If your health isn’t driving your snacking choices, then you can get pretty wild with additional flavors.
-We pride ourselves on providing healthy beef jerky, but we’re also prepared for folks with a sweet tooth who may peruse our site.
+Note: We pride ourselves on providing healthy jerky, but we’re also prepared for folks with a sweet tooth who may peruse the Jerky Marketplace.

 [Related: Two of Our Featured Beef Jerky Flavors for Gym Junkies]

-The best meat for beef jerky may not be what you imagine.
+The best meat to make homemade beef jerky may not be what you imagine.
 Some people get into the homemade beef jerky game thinking they can use whatever’s cheapest at the grocery store.
-Of course, others assume they should purchase the highest-quality steak that they are accustomed to ordering from their favorite restaurant.
+Others assume they should purchase the highest-quality steak that they’re accustomed to ordering from their favorite restaurant.

 Toss those assumptions aside.
 Let’s focus on what’s best for making beef jerky!

-Now that you know how to pick out the right cut of meat, it’s time to talk about actually turning it into beef jerky.
+Now that you know how to pick the right cut of meat, it’s time to actually turn it into beef jerky.

-Now, add the meat to the marinade, and make sure each piece is evenly coated.
-Place the marinating meat in the refrigerator for six to 24 hours to let those flavors really sink in.
+Now, add the beef strips to the marinade, and make sure each strip is evenly coated.
+Place the bowl or bag in the refrigerator for six to 24 hours to let those flavors really soak in.

-Then, drain the marinade from the meat and pat dry.
+Then, drain the marinade from the strips and pat them dry.
 Now, it’s time to make jerky!

 The jerky-making process doesn’t have hard-and-fast rules.
-You have plenty of options, and the appliance you have may make the choice easier.
+You have many routes, and the appliance you have may make the choice easier.

-If you own any device listed below, you might as well give it a try.
-This will help you pinpoint your beef jerky preferences and really understand how results can vary depending on the process you follow.
+If you own any of the devices listed below, you might as well give one a try.
+This helps you pinpoint your beef jerky preferences and really understand how results vary per the process.

 1. Homemade Beef Jerky: Dehydrator

 Place the strips of meat on the dehydrator rack.
-Make sure the strips have ample space and do not touch or overlap.
-This extra room will allow good air circulation and create evenly dehydrated meat.
+Make sure the strips have ample space and don’t touch or overlap.
+This extra room allows for good air circulation and creates evenly dehydrated meat.

-Turn on your dehydrator to 165℉, and let it run for four to five hours.
+Turn your dehydrator to 165 degrees Fahrenheit, and let it run for four to five hours.

 2. Homemade Beef Jerky: Oven

-Making beef jerky doesn’t require using a fancy new appliance — your home oven is the perfect device for starting your homemade beef jerky journey.
+Making beef jerky doesn’t require a fancy new appliance — your home oven is the ideal device for starting your homemade beef jerky journey.

-Start by covering the bottom rack of the oven with aluminum foil to avoid a drippy mess.
-Next, lay the strips of meat flat on a baking sheet while preheating the oven to 170℉ to 200℉.
+First, cover the bottom rack of the oven with aluminum foil to avoid a drippy mess.
+Preheat the oven to 170 to 200 degrees Fahrenheit.
+Next, lay the strips of meat flat on a baking sheet.

 When the oven is preheated, place the baking sheet with the strips of meat on the highest rack.
 Use a wooden spoon to prop open the oven door to allow moisture to escape.

-The oven process can take from three to eight hours.
-Check after three hours, and then continue as needed.
+The oven process can take three to eight hours.
+Check after three hours, and then keep cookin’ as needed.

 3. Homemade Beef Jerky: Smoker

-Again, start by covering the drip pan with aluminum foil to prevent an hour of post-jerky cleanup.
+First, cover the drip pan with aluminum foil — you’ll prevent an hour of post-jerky cleanup.

 Lay out the strips of meat evenly on the highest rack.
-Make sure to open the top vent of the smoker entirely.
-Allow the meat to dry for 90 minutes at 170℉.
+Open the top vent of the smoker entirely.
+Allow the meat to dry for 90 minutes at 170 degrees Fahrenheit.

-Finally, lower the temperature to 160℉ for another 30 minutes to one hour.
+Finally, lower the temperature to 160 degrees Fahrenheit for another 30 to 60 minutes.

 4. Homemade Beef Jerky: Air Fryer

-Place the strips of beef in the air fryer.
+Place the marinated beef strips in the air fryer.
 Make sure they don’t touch or overlap.
 If you have room for an extra rack, put it to use to cook twice as much!

-Next, set the air fryer to 210℉ and cook for two hours.
+Next, set the air fryer to 210 degrees Fahrenheit.
+Cook for two hours.
 From there, continue to cook the jerky in 15-minute intervals until it’s done.

-How to Know When the Jerky Is Done
+How To Know When Your Jerky Is Done

-The goal of the dehydration process is to remove moisture while allowing the jerky’s internal temperature to reach 160℉.
+The goal of the dehydration process is to remove moisture while getting the jerky’s internal temperature to reach 160 degrees Fahrenheit.
+You definitely don’t want your jerky to make you sick!

-Check the jerky regularly throughout the drying process — you want to avoid overdrying.
-You’ll know the jerky is done when it bends and cracks without breaking.
+Check the jerky regularly throughout the drying process to avoid overdrying.
+You know the jerky’s done when it bends and cracks without breaking.
 Visible white fibers in the meat also signal the process is complete.

-When the drying is done, let the jerky sit on a cooling rack for two hours.
+When the drying finishes, let the jerky sit on a cooling rack for two hours.

 Homemade beef jerky doesn’t have the same shelf life as store-bought jerky, so we suggest you get busy eating!

-However, you can extend its shelf life to one to two months by using a vacuum sealer.
-Otherwise, place it in a zip-seal bag, glass jar or other container and enjoy within seven to 10 days.
+That said, you can extend jerky’s shelf life by one to two months by using a vacuum sealer.
+Otherwise, place the jerky in a zip-seal bag, glass jar or other container, and eat it within seven to 10 days.

 [Related: How Long Does Beef Jerky Last?]